The Type A Personality?

 My ride home was uneventful, though stalled again by clogs that are unusual at the hour I was on the road.
 Despite being hungry, I reminded myself that I was “almost there” – home, where I could eat, take an Advil, get to work, and feel more in control.

-I need to do a better job of managing stress (this isn’t news), but the Type A description points out, that isn’t as simple as The Idiot’s Guide to Deep Breathing.
-And yet I unwind at the food market, I “chillax” when I can people-watch, and yes, if I am so fortunate as to make my way to Paris, the worst aspects of my Type A stress simply fall away.
+I know that I need to do a better job of managing stress — this isn’t news — but as the Type A description points out, that isn’t as simple as The Idiot’s Guide to Deep Breathing.
+And yet, there are places where I seem to unwind.
+For instance, at the food market, anywhere I can people-watch, and yes, if I am so fortunate as to make my way across the Atlantic to Paris, the worst aspects of my Type A stress simply fall away.
+And not just when I’m en vacances.

 Tips on Relaxation, Standard-Style